jinghuazhao/FM-pipeline/README.md

 ### --- The lead SNPs ---

 The setup is in line with summary statistics from consortia where only RSid are given for the fact that their chromosomal position may be changed over different builds.
-An auxiliary file called `st.bed` contains chr, start, end, rsid, pos, r corresponding to the lead SNPs specified and r is a sequence number of region.
+An auxiliary file called `st.bed` contains chr, start, end, rsid, pos, r, p corresponding to the lead SNPs specified and r is a sequence number of region while p is a phenotype for GWASs involving multiple phenotyps such as different proteins.

 ## Outputs